-In compiling the uThukela District Municipality Human Resource Policies, reference was made to documents such as the Employment Equity Act No.55 of 1998, the Labour Relations Act No.66 of 1995, the Skills Development Act No97 of 1998, the Municipal Finance Management Act No.56 of 2003, White Paper on Affirmative Action in the Public Service and the White Paper on Human Resource Management in the Public Service. uThukela district municipality has developed and will adopt the following HR policies at the end of June 2023.
+In compiling the uThukela District Municipality Human Resource Policies, reference was made to documents such as the Employment Equity Act No.55 of 1998, the Labour Relations Act No.66 of 1995, the Skills Development Act No97 of 1998, the Municipal Finance Management Act No.56 of 2003, White Paper on Affirmative Action in the Public Service, and the White Paper on Human Resource Management in the Public Service. uThukela district municipality has developed and adopted the following HR policies by June 2023.

-- ⇒ Employment policy;
+- ⇒ Employment policy.

-- ⇒ Employment Equity policy;
+- ⇒ Employment Equity policy.

-- ⇒ Recruitment, Skills Retention and Selection policy;
+- ⇒ Recruitment, Skills Retention and Selection policy.

-- ⇒ Permanent employment policy;
+- ⇒ Permanent employment policy.

-- ⇒ Temporal employment policy;
+- ⇒ Temporal employment policy.

-- ⇒ HIV/AIDS policy;
+- ⇒ HIV/AIDS policy.

-- ⇒ Smoking policy;
+- ⇒ Smoking policy.

-- ⇒ Sexual Harassment policy;
+- ⇒ Sexual Harassment policy.

-- ⇒ In service Training policy;
+- ⇒ In service Training policy.

+- ⇒ Communication policy.

-- □ Training and Development policy;
+- ⇒ Training and Development policy.

 - ⇒ S&T policy

 - □ ICT policies